ericgrandt/TotalEconomy/README.md

  void removeFromBalance(UUID uuid, BigDecimal amount) - Remove the specified amount from a player's balance.

+ void setBalance(UUID uuid, BigDecimal amount) - Set the balance for the player.

  boolean hasMoney(UUID uuid, BigDecimal amount) - Checks if a player has the specified amount of money in their balance.

  BigDecimal getBalance(UUID uuid) - Get the a player's balance.